Vice Squad (1982 film)

-Vice Squad is a 1982 American action crime thriller film directed by Gary Sherman and starring Wings Hauser, Season Hubley, and Gary Swanson.
+Vice Squad is a 1982 American exploitation crime thriller film directed by Gary A. Sherman and starring Season Hubley, Gary Swanson and Wings Hauser.
+Its plot follows Los Angeles businesswoman-turned-prostitute Princess who is enlisted by the Los Angeles Police Department to help apprehend homicidal and misogynistic pimp Ramrod.
 The original music score was composed by Joe Renzetti and Keith Rubinstein.
 Wings Hauser sang the vocal track for the film's opening and closing theme song, "Neon Slime".

 Plot

 A down-on-her-luck Los Angeles businesswoman-turned-prostitute, known only by her street name Princess, walks the Sunset Boulevard to support herself and her young daughter Lisa.
 As she prepares Lisa for a trip to see her grandmother in San Diego, Princess receives a distressed telephone call from her friend and coworker, Ginger Grady, who is hiding in a motel from her abusive pimp Ramrod, a misogynistic psychopath.
 Shortly thereafter, Ramrod tracks Ginger down and coaxes her to open the door under the guise of an apology.
 As soon as she does, however, he violently ties her to the bed and beats and rapes her with a pimp stick.

 Across town, the work routine of undercover LAPD vice squad sergeant Tom Walsh and trainee officer Edwards is disrupted by a call to the hospital.
 Tom, who already knows Ramrod at least by reputation, watches Ginger die from her injuries before he can convince her to identify her attacker.
 Tom promises to avenge her death by bringing Ramrod to justice.
-He brings Princess down to the hospital morgue to discuss her pending cocaine possession and warns that, even though she does not use drugs, an unsympathetic judge will incarcerate her and remove custody of Lisa.
+He brings Princess down to the hospital morgue to discuss her pending cocaine possession charge and warns that, even though she does not use drugs, an unsympathetic judge will incarcerate her and remove custody of Lisa.
 He offers her a pardon in exchange for her help catching a violent criminal.
 Princess initially refuses out of fear upon hearing who the criminal is, but Tom changes her mind by showing her Ginger's corpse.

 Princess wears a wire while attracting Ramrod's attention in a nightclub.
 He invites her back to his apartment, and is promptly arrested by Tom's squad once he reveals incriminating information.
 Ramrod is surprised but unrepentant when he learns he has killed Ginger, and furiously resists arrest once he realizes the setup.
 The scuffle ends when Tom pushes a gun against his head, at which point Ramrod vows to kill Princess.

-On the drive to the station, Ramrod manages to disable officers Mendez and Kolowski and cause an accident.
+On the drive to the station, Ramrod manages to disable officers Pete Mendez and Kolowski and cause an accident.
 He has his handcuffs removed, borrows a car from acquaintance Roscoe, and purchases a gun from gay leather club owner Fast Eddie who also identifies Joe Dorsey as Princess' former pimp.